apptainer/apptainer-userdocs/running_services.rst

 your host.
 Many init and supervisor daemons support managing processes via pid files.

-You can specify a `--pid-file` option to `singularity instance start` to write the PID for an instance to the specified file, e.g.
+You can specify a `--pid-file` option to `apptainer instance start` to write the PID for an instance to the specified file, e.g.

 .. code::

-   $ singularity instance start --pid-file /home/dave/alpine.pid alpine_latest.sif instanceA
+   $ apptainer instance start --pid-file /home/dave/alpine.pid alpine_latest.sif instanceA

    $ cat /home/dave/alpine.pid
    23727